STracker/STrackerAndroid/README.md

 This repository contains all code for STracker Android Application.

-STracker for Android is an application thar allow his users to see all the information about television series.
+STracker for Android is an application that allow his users to see all the information about television series.

 This application is compatible with Android API 10 or higher.